 In the original Delta Kits Headlight Restoration Systems, a liquid polish was used in the final step to create a very smooth and shiny surface on the headlight.

-Most polishes contain wax, silicone, Teflon, or other chemicals, that if not completely cleaned from the lens before applying the coating, sometimes compromised the chemical bond between the coating and the lens surface.
+Most polishes contain wax, silicone, Teflon, or other chemicals.
+If not thoroughly cleaned from the lens before applying the coating, sometimes compromised the chemical bond between the coating and the lens surface.
 Additionally, the use of a polish made the process messy and required more cleanup and care of the customer’s car.

 Delta Kits’ response was to develop the current process of dry sanding and polishing.
-Not only is the cleanup easier than before, but the quality of the restoration is improved through a better bond between the lens and the coating.
+Not only is the cleanup easier than before, but it also improves the quality of the restoration through a better bond between the lens and the coating.

 What effect will water have on the process?

 Water can cause the coating to become cloudy or spotted after it dries.
 Ideally, perform headlight restoration indoors.
 Protecting it not only against water spotting.
 But windblown dust and debris that could stick to a freshly applied coating.

 It is essential to dry the lens and surrounding surfaces thoroughly before the application of Coat2Protect.
-Even small traces of moisture picked up from the edge of the lens during application and drying can cause streaking, spotting or clouding that may show up immediately or in some instance may show up hours or even days after application.
+Even small traces of moisture picked up from the edge of the lens during application and drying can cause streaking, spotting or clouding.
+It may show up immediately, or in some instance may show up hours or even days after application.

 If the coating has already dried, you will need to sand off the first application of coating.
 In this case, you should be able to start with a 600 grit sanding disc instead of the courser 320 grit disc as you only need to remove the recently applied coating.

 Can I thin Coat2Protect?